ionut18/kafka-producer-consumer-postgres/README.md

-# kafka-consumer-postgres
+# kafka-producer-consumer-postgres
-Kafka consumer that saves data in postgres
+- API for generating dummy messages and push them to kafka
-API for generating dummy messages and push them to kafka
+- Kafka consumer that saves data in postgres

 ## Technologies used:
 - Java